readyready15728/scrapers/ratings-myabandonware.md

 # ratings-myabandonware.py
-## A scraper to extract ratings information from the site My Abandonware
+## A scraper to extract ratings information from My Abandonware

 Then, in the case of a single use, consider the example `python ratings.py http://www.myabandonware.com/browse/genre/simulation-7/ > simulation.csv`.